mzj14/Bio-Switch/README_modified.md

 * The server sends command to modify the light color according to the result we obtain via the REST APIs.

 * This feature could be considered as a further adjustment for light condition setting in Feature 2.

-## Code Structure

-* The 'server' directory contains the codes of Bio-Switch server. 'central-server.py' contains the main function of the server, dealing with the requests on real time. 'regression_tree.py' describes the model of regression tree. 'train_data' directory contains the parameters of the regression tree.

-* 'thermal-image-collector.py' collects thermal images from the API.

-* 'human-existance.py' describes how Bio-Switch get the information of whether there is someone in the room or not with infrared camera and sends result to server.

-* 'DemoApp' describes an Android project collecting data from Moodmetric ring and sends MM value to server.

-* 'face-emotion.py' describes how camera on laptop collects emotion type from the face of a person and sends emotion type to server.

-* 'speech-detection.py' transfers voice command of the user to text and sends command to server.

-* 'action-detection.py' describes how Bio-Switch get the information of the action of people in the room with infrared camera and sends result to server.

-* 'environment-light.py' describes how Bio-Switch fine-tunes the color of the light according to the environmental light color.